Labour Inspectorate charges two Chorus subcontractors

 Mills said that the buck stopped with Brown's immediate employer, Frontier Communications.

-In the under-payment scenario the union was alleging,"there would not be any liability for Chorus or Visionstream."
+In the alleged under-payment scenario, "there would not be any liability for Chorus or Visionstream."

 Of course, any financial malpractice allegations that embroil staff at a primary contractor or even Chorus itself would colour the picture.
 But the allegations of under-payment, "volunteer" work by trainees and holiday pay going begging all land at the bottom of the UFB foodchain, where the subcontractors site.